 A Team That Enables Its Members to Flourish

-Kiran Ninan presented his oral on “What do clinical practice guidelines suggest for deferred cord clamping for preterm and term infants and how evidence-based are they?
-A systematic review.” at the the 7th annual Canadian National Perinatal Research Meet (CNPRM) in Banff, February 2020
+As an undergraduate, Kiran Ninan presented his oral on “What do clinical practice guidelines suggest for deferred cord clamping for preterm and term infants and how evidence-based are they?
+A systematic review” at the 7th annual Canadian National Perinatal Research Meet (CNPRM) in Banff, February 2020